-At each stage or range an ASSESS - PLAN - DO - REVIEW cycle is followed.
+At each stage or range an ASSESS - PLAN - DO - REVIEW cycle is followed as recommended by Bradford Local Authority.
 We:

 - Assess the progress of the child and the effectiveness of any intervention or specific strategy so far.
 What helps, what doesn't?
 What is their specific need? - Plan the next steps how can we move forward and address the need.
 What is the aim and how could we achieve it? - Do or implement it. - Review the action taken.